Intro: Apartment Sized Sideboard With Koi Veneer Pictorial Inlay - CNC and Laser

 1. Scour the internet to determine typical dimensions for sideboards.
 I looked at both overall and individual dimensions (e.g. top overhang, door gap width.

-2. Determined that 3 doors would be appropriate for a scaled down model meeting the requestor's overall dimensions so I had a reasonable height to width ratio on the doors.
+2. Determined that 3 doors would be appropriate for a scaled down model meeting the overall dimension requirements, allowing a reasonable height to width ratio on the doors.

 3. Purchased the hinge hardware.
 Use the manufacturers recommendation for gaps between doors.